Special Education Grants To States, Recovery Act (84.391)

 Application Procedure

-States do not need to submit new applications to receive the first 50 percent of the Recovery Act funds for Part B grants to States and Preschool grants because these funds will be made available to each State based on the State’s eligibility determination for FY 2008 Part B funds.
-In order to receive the remaining 50 percent of funds of Part B funds under the Recovery Act, States must submit an amendment to the FY 2009 application for review and approval by the Department.
-This amendment will be required to address the record-keeping and reporting requirement that are specified in the Recovery Act.
+OMB Circular No. A-102 applies to this program.
+This program is excluded from coverage under OMB Circular No. A-110.
+States did not need to submit new applications to receive the first 50 percent of the Recovery Act funds for Part B Grants to States because these funds were made available to each State based on the Stateâ₏™s eligibility determination for FY 2008 Part B funds.
+In order to receive the remaining 50 percent of Grants to States funds under the Recovery Act, States were required to submit an amendment to the FY 2009 application for review and approval by the Department.
+This amendment was required to address the record-keeping and reporting requirements that are specified in the Recovery Act.
+States are eligible to receive funds under this program if the State establishes eligibility for funds under Section 612 of Part B of the IDEA.
+Local education agencies establish eligibility by meeting local application eligibility requirements of Section 613 of Part B of the IDEA.

 Award Procedure

-Grants awards representing 50 percent of the total Part B grant amount under the Recovery Act will be forwarded to the State’s department of education.
-Notification of the award is made to the Chief State School Officer.
+Grants awards representing the total Part B grant amount under the Recovery Act were forwarded to the Stateâ₏™s department of education.
+Notification of the award was made to the Chief State School Officer.

 Deadlines